 Male Exterminators number significantly more than their female counterparts, and average earnings in this role come out to $13.64 per hour in the United States.
 Unfortunately, some people in this line of work are without benefits — close to two-fifths lack coverage.
 On the flip side, more than half have medical insurance and nearly two in five receive dental plans.
 Most Exterminators are fairly content with their jobs, and work satisfaction falls in line with the national average.
+This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Exterminator